Selecting a Web Host - Features and Reviews

 Thankfully bandwidth is relatively cheap these days, with 1TB included in many base-level plans.
 This is more than enough for most small websites and startups.
 Some hosts offer unlimited bandwidth, but remember that they may limit the types of files you can use.
 Even if they claim to offer unlimited bandwidth, they will cut you off at some point if your website gets too popular, or they will simply slow your website down to the point it becomes unusable.

 You can get started learning about web design by hosting your website on your own local server.
 If you're just learning basic HTML/CSS, you don't even need any extra software.
 You can simply write your HTML/CSS/JS and open the files in your web browser.

 If you want to get a little more advanced and use features like PHP/MySQL - You should give XAMPP a try.
 It's a great local testing environment for PHP applications, such as WordPress or Joomla.
 You can install it for free and start working on your website immediately.

 If you're on Windows, WAMP is also a good, more lightweight alternative to XAMPP.

-Finally, you can actually use your own computer as a public web server.
+You can use your own computer as a public web server.
 This is not recommended, as it poses a security risk.
-There are also several complications that can occur, namely it may be against the rules set by your ISP to host web servers through them.
-Additionally, your computer likely doesn't have a static (permanent) IP address - meaning it changes from time to time.
+There are also several complications that can occur.
+It may be against the rules set by your ISP to host web servers through them.
+Your computer likely doesn't have a static (permanent) IP address - meaning it changes from time to time.
 If you host your website on your own computer for the world to access, its address could change suddenly, causing it to go down.
+There are ways around this, but it gets complicated fast!
 Finally, if anything happens to your computer (a power outage, an error, too much load, etc.) your website goes down with your computer.
 For these reasons, I recommend using your local computer as a testing environment only, and moving your website to an actual hosting provider once it's ready.

-If you really want to configure your own computer to host a publicly available website, you should check out LAMP.
+If you really want to configure your own computer to host a publicly available website, check out LAMP.